SirButter12/SchoolSystem/README.md

   - calcStudentsAvg() now calculates the final scores diretly since it is the only thing it is used and will be used for so now it returns void rather than a double[]
   - generateScores will also calculare the final score of each student
   - all the get methods that should get a method now gets a deep copy rather than a shallow copy

+Junitesting: because of the complexity of the other methods, Only some of the methods that make sure the data is valid and the toTitleCase method were tested with junit.
+However, the project as a whole has already been tested and it works just fine.